Wilhelm Kienzl: Career

 Kienzl's first love was opera, then vocal music, and it was in these two genres that he made his name.
 For a while he was considered, along with Hugo Wolf, one of the finest composers of Lieder (art songs) since Schubert.
 His most famous work, Der Evangelimann, best known for its aria Selig sind, die Verfolgung leiden (Blessed are the persecuted), continues to be revived occasionally.
 It is a folk opera which has been compared to Humperdinck's Hansel and Gretel, and contains elements of verismo.
 After Humperdinck and Siegfried Wagner, the composers of fairy-tale operas, Kienzl is the most important opera composer of the romantic post-Wagner era.
 However, Kienzl's strengths actually lie in the depiction of everyday scenes.
 In his last years, his ample corpus of songs achieved prominence, though it has largely been neglected since then.

 Despite the fact that opera came first in his life, Kienzl by no means ignored instrumental music.
 He wrote three string quartets and a piano trio.

-Political views

-Kienzl was an outspoken Nazi supporter.
-He praised Hitler before Austria's Anschluss in 1938 as an "imposing" and "impressive" character who is "entitled to command the peoples of the world".

 Death

 Kienzl died in Vienna and is buried in a grave of honor at the Vienna Central Cemetery.
-His death during the Nazi period explains his grave of honour, yet the honour has not been critically questioned since, in more than 70 years of democracy in Austria.
-Far from it, in 2007 the Republic of Austria issued a commemorative stamp in Kienzl's honour on the occasion of his 150th birthday.
+In 2007 the Republic of Austria issued a commemorative stamp in Kienzl's honour on the occasion of his 150th birthday.